back-arrow-image Search Health Packages, Tests & More

 • The site is cleaned with an antiseptic.

-• To make it simple to locate a vein, they put a band around your arm to cause the veins to expand with blood.
+• To make it simple to locate a vein, a band would be tied around your arm to cause the veins to expand with blood.

 • To take blood, a needle is placed into a vein at a pre-sterilized location on the inside of the arm.

-• The test is not painful; however, you may feel a slightly prick when the needle is inserted.
+• The test is not painful; however, you may feel a slight prick when the needle is inserted.

 • The medical professional covers the area where the blood was extracted with a bandage after removing the needle and taking the blood sample.